-In order for the steering wheel to be locked, it must be turned about 1/8 of a turn clockwise from the straight up position.
+In order for the steering wheel to be locked, it must be turned about 1/8 of a right or left turn from the straight up position.

-To lock the steering wheel, turn the key to the LOCK position.
-Remove the key.
-To unlock the steering wheel, insert the key and turn it gently while rotating the steering wheel slightly right and left.
+To lock the steering wheel, push the ignition switch to the LOCK position.
+To unlock the steering wheel, push the ignition switch while slightly turning the steering wheel right and left.